Understanding colour polymorphism in birds

 Impact of the project

 This project will add to our understanding and theory about the maintenance of genetic diversity in populations.
-It provided the first empirical evidence for the light level hypothesis for the maintenance of colour polymorphism in birds.
-Our demonstration that Google Images can provide robust unbiased information on the spatial distribution of visible phenotypes, and the development of the MORPHIC web app, has opened up a whole new approach for research in this field.
+It provided the first empirical evidence for the light level hypothesis for the maintenance of colour polymorphism in birds that is now experimentally tested.

 Dr Arjun Amar (FIAO, UCT)